 In fact, the director, Thomas Duroux remembers he feared losing their entire crop, and his job as well!
 “What is for sure is it was the most difficult vintage I had to face in my entire career.
 I thought we would just loose everything, my job too!
 But, 2018 turned out to be the most extravagant wine we have ever produced!”

 While it was not nearly as complicated at Chateau Brane Cantenac, they faced issues with mildew as well remembers owner, Henri Lurton.
 “I clearly remember the violent threat of mildew at the beginning of July.
-It took day after day, non-top vigilance to maintain our vineyard in good health while maintaining our natural strategy meaning we had to avoid the use of too much of copper allowing us to avoid its affect on our soil and its biodiversity.”
+It took day after day, non-top vigilance to maintain our vineyard in good health while maintaining our natural strategy meaning we had to avoid the use of too much of copper allowing us to avoid its effect on our soil and its biodiversity.”

 At Chateau Giscours, 2018 is a double edged victory.
 While they produced one of the best wines in the history of their estate, the owner of the property, Eric Albada Jelgersma, passed away after purchasing the vineyard more than 25 years ago.
 Director Alexander van Beek loves the vintage for its vibrancy saying, “2018 is an act of balance.
 It is bold, energetic and refined.”